This post may contain affiliate links. Please read our disclosure policy.

 Our family loves to play games at night, so today I’m sharing a list of some of the best board games for families.
-With so many different ages in our family (teenagers down to elementary school), it’s nice to find family board games that everyone likes.
+With so many different ages in our family (from a teenager in high school down to our youngest in elementary school), it’s nice to find family board games that everyone likes.

 We made a list of the best board games for kids and the best games for teenagers.
 We combined them and asked some readers for their input, then we made an updated list.
 We added affiliate links to find them directly on Amazon and put them here to make it easy to find the best board games for the whole family… for families with young kids through the teenage years.